 What will I learn? … This workshop will prepare you to work independently on basic analyses, using your own computing resources or publicly available on-demand computation.
 Documentation from previous workshop can be viewed at http://bioinformatics.ucdavis.edu/training/documentation/

 Who should attend? … Prior workshop participants have included faculty, post docs, grad students, staff, and industry researchers.

 What are the prerequisites? … It is recommended that participants have basic familiarity with the Linux/Unix (or Mac) command line, as well as familiarity with general biological concepts and an enthusiasm for learning about microbial data analysis!

 What do I need to bring? … You will need to bring your own laptop to use, have a recent version of Java installed, and an application that will allow you to ssh into a server (e.g. Putty for windows, or iTerm for Apple) as well as the ability to connect to the internet via wifi.
 Computational exercises will be performed on a remote server.
 We can help with setup early on in the workshop.
 If your department does not allow you to install software on the laptop you’ll be bringing, please contact us ahead of time.

-How much does it cost? … The registration fee is $500 for UC and UC affiliates, $600 for other academic, government or non-profit participants and $900 for other participants.
+How much does it cost? … The registration fee is $1000 for current students, postdocs, staff and faculty at UC campus' or UC National Labs (LBNL, LANL, LLNL), $1200 for other academic, government or non-profit participants and $2000 for other participants.
 Registration fees include light breakfast, lunch, and snacks, but do not include dinner, lodging or parking fees.

 How do I apply? … All registration is “first-come, first-served”.
 There is no application process.
 So, sign up as soon as possible once registration opens to ensure your place in the workshop.